UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 Macrostrat's harmonized web representation, making them available alongside existing maps in Macrostrat's API and web interfaces.

 We have made significant progress on the ingestion pipeline for TA1 data.
+Notably, we have:

 - scaled our system to stage ~100 new NGMDB vector geologic maps
 - fully ingested several TA1 maps as a proof of concept
-- Using a service-oriented approach to provide harmonized geologic map data to TA3
+- used a service-oriented approach to provide harmonized geologic map data to TA3
 - Validated transformation of existing maps for rapid HITL editing in an iPad-based interface